 Looking at these averages, we land at $250 in Facebook advertising costs to generate five Facebook sales.

 Finally, there are steps you can take to increase the conversion rate and increase the average order value at your store.
-Designing easy-to-navigate products pages, for example, is one way to get people to convert once you lure them to your store.
-This would drive up that 2.5 percent conversion rate that we used earlier.
+Designing easy-to-navigate product pages, for example, is one way to get people to convert once you lure them to your store.
+This would drive up that 2.5% percent conversion rate that we used earlier.

 You can also use cross-selling and upselling apps to increase average order value.
-Those will cost you a bit of money, but with a few good upsells per month – hardly an overly ambitious goal – they will pay for themselves.
+Those will cost you a bit of money, but with a few nice upsells per month—hardly an overly ambitious goal—they’ll pay for themselves.

-Spending money to launch an ecommerce store only hurts if (a) we thought it would be free, and (b) we forget that we are doing this to make money.
+Spending money to launch an ecommerce store only hurts if (a) you thought it would be free, and (b) you forget that you’re doing this to make money.
 Remember: The money you spend starting your store is an investment.
-And whether we’re buying stocks or launching stores, we invest in things because we expect a return.
+And whether you’re buying stocks or launching stores, you invest in things because you expect a return.

-And you know, if you stick with ecommerce, you’ll never stop pumping money into your store.
-After your price breaks app does the trick, then you’ll want to get a cross-selling app.
+If you stick with ecommerce, you’ll never stop pumping money into your store.
+After your price-breaks app does the trick, you’ll want to get a cross-selling app.
 As your Facebook campaigns multiply, you’ll want to invest in some marketing automation technology.
-And we haven’t even touched on email marketing yet, or premium Shopify themes, or logo design tools like Hatchful, or – well, let’s leave it there for now.
+And we haven’t even touched on email marketing yet, or premium Shopify themes, or logo design tools like Hatchful, or—well, let’s leave it there for now.